Ross65536/FEUP-LPOO/README.md

 ![alt tag](https://github.com/joaolago1996/LPOO1617_T4G10/blob/master/GUI_MANUAL/platforms.png)

 This game mode has the player searching for recharger items so that the players light does not run out, if the player's light runs out the game will end.
-There are also enemies that the player has to avoid, the player is given three lifes each time an enemy hits the player he jumps back and a life is lost.
+There are also enemies that the player has to avoid, the player is given three lifes, each time an enemy hits the player he jumps back and a life is lost.
 The objective of the game is to catch as many rechargers as possible, the score is the number of rechargers caught.

 On Desktop: